CITIZEN CANINE RESCUE

 Picture

 Buddy and sister, Jazzy, were surrendered as an emergency case.
-A massive social media and word-of-mouth campaign found them an emergency foster and then fosters, who arranged to come to Illinois from Maine.
+A massive social media and word-of-mouth campaign found them an emergency foster and then adopters, who arranged to come to Illinois from Maine.
 But before they could arrive, Buddy got very sick and did not survive.
 The generous souls from across the country came anyway and have given Jazzy a home, where she is living the absolute best happily-ever-after life imaginable.

 CITIZEN CANINE SENIOR DOG RESCUE IS A 501(c)(3) NON-PROFIT ORGANIZATION.